 You can also find this information in your car’s manual.
 You’ll find the measurement is shown in PSI, which stands for pounds per square inch.
 Place the gauge over the valve stem of the tyre (where you put the air in) and press down to stop the flow of air coming out and you’ll get a reading of the pressure.

 Once you know what your tyre pressure is you’ll be able to find out if you need to put air in your tyres or not.
 This can help you to be sure that you are always riding on tyres that are properly inflated and safe for the road.

-If you have a spare wheel in the boot, remember to check that at the same time.
-There's nothing worse than getting a puncture and discovering that your spare is flat.
+Check tyres for any damage or uneven tread wear at the same time.
+If you have a spare wheel in the boot, remember to check this as well as there's nothing worse than getting a puncture and discovering your spare is flat, or worse, unroadworthy.

-Buy your tyres from us and a fitter will come to you, at a time that suits, and fit brand-new tyres that are all perfectly balanced and at the correct pressure – so you're ready to go.
+Buy your tyres from us and a fitter will come to you, at a time and place which suits and fit brand-new tyres that are all perfectly balanced and at the correct pressure, so you're ready to go.